 On 22 December 2021, the European Commission released several legislative proposals that will impact corporate taxpayers.
 One of these is the proposed directive laying down rules to prevent the misuse of shell entities for tax purposes (the Shell Directive).
 The Shell Directive aims to avoid the use of legal entities and arrangements without minimal substance for tax avoidance or tax evasion purposes in a cross-border context.
-The proposal will be tabled for discussion and, finally, adoption in the forthcoming 2022 meetings of the European Council on Economic Affairs.
-The aim of the European Commission is to have it adopted in 2022.
-Once adopted, the Shell Directive should be transposed into member states' national law by 30 June 2023 and come into effect as of 1 January 2024.
-It is currently still too early to conclude on the exact impact the Shell Directive will have on the private equity industry in Luxembourg.
+The proposal was scheduled for discussion and adoption in the preceding 2022 meetings of the European Council on Economic Affairs.
+The proposal has yet to be adopted, however, and the timeline for its transposition and effect is uncertain.
+It is too early to conclude on the exact impact the Shell Directive will have on the private equity industry in Luxembourg.